shawnr/practical-javascript/GLOSSARY.md

 ## executable file
 A file that can be run directly on the computing hardware without requiring any interpretation or compilation at runtime.

+## global
+A global object is available at every scope and at every line of code.
+In JavaScript, the `Window` object is an example of a global object.
+Variables may be declared at a global or local scope level.

 ## interpreter
 An application used to convert source code in a given programming language into machine instructions that can be executed by the computing hardware.